marktsuchida/ssstr/README.md

 Many C APIs have functions that take a string buffer pointer and size (or maximum string length), and write a string into the buffer.
-These vary quite a bit in how they deal with the size limit: some return the number of bytes written, some return the number of bytes that would fit the whole result, and some provide no indication of whether the result fit in the buffer or not.
+These vary quite a bit in how they behave when the string to be returned doesn't fit in the provided buffer: some return the number of bytes written, some return the number of bytes that would fit the whole result, and some provide no indication of whether the result fit in the buffer or not.

 **Ssstr** provides functions that make it easy to deal with most of these functions.